ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 s: (~baseball) I’m not that into sports like baseball.
 ```

-A concept can also a natural ordering of words that an advanced script can use.
+A concept can also represent a natural ordering of words that an advanced script can use.
 The ordered concept below shows the start of hand ordering in poker.

-    concept: ~pokerhand [ royal flush straight flush 4 of a kind full house ]
+    concept: ~pokerhand [ "royal flush" "straight flush" "4 of a kind" "full house" ]

 The pattern: